 I walked outside with a banana.
 The sunlight kisses and warm breeze that followed recent storms made me extra happy.
 I ambled around in circles when I got the idea to throw the banana peel somewhere outside, since it’s compostable.
 Though I strongly considered it, I didn’t, fearing the wrath of my mom and possible wild creature that’d come looking for the peel.

-Then a little memory flooded into my mind.
-Back at our house in California, I always threw my apple cores out into the front yard, and my boyfriend of the time developed the habit too.
+A little memory flooded back… in California, I always threw my apple cores out in the front yard, and my boyfriend developed the habit too.

-One morning after he’d gone to work, my mom and I walked out of the house, and she spotted a banana peel sitting in the dirt, right beside the driveway.
-I grimaced and my mom grumbled, and I went on to explain how we threw apple cores and such off into the front yard.
-She wasn’t too happy about that, explaining that the dogs found that stuff and ate it.
-Honestly, I didn’t believe it, but dogs can and do eat fruits and vegetables (vegan facts!).
-I apologized on my boyfriend’s behalf, but thought it was pretty funny, like, “Boo, what the heck?”
+One morning after he’d gone to work, my mom and I walked out of the house and spotted a banana peel sitting in the dirt, right beside the driveway, as if gently placed there.
+I grimaced and had to explain our habit as she grumbled.
+She wasn’t too happy about it, saying the dogs ate it.
+Honestly I didn’t believe it, but dogs can and do eat fruits and vegetables (vegan facts!).
+I apologized on my boyfriend’s behalf but thought it was pretty funny… like, boo, what the heck?

 I still notice the little ways he’s changed me, such as my speech and laughter.
 He’s a good person in heart and mind, and I’m sure a few girls have a crush on him, but this memory will always be mine to cherish.
-That’s part of what makes exes beautifully bittersweet; you might loose the person, be it permanently or to the friendzone (or a restraining order), but the memories are forever yours to keep.
+That’s part of what makes exes beautifully bittersweet; you might loose the person, be it permanently or to the friendzone (or a restraining order – not speaking from experience!), but the memories are forever yours to keep.